 End of life care in South Tyneside

-Primrose Hill Hospital, based in Jarrow, provides end of life care for older people with a variety of life limiting diseases and their families with a focus on good quality of life.
-For more information see,
+Ward 20 at South Tyneside District Hospital provides end of life care for older people with a variety of life limiting diseases and their families, with a focus on good quality of life.

 Community Palliative Care Team